-National Cancer Institute: PDQ® Langerhans Cell Histiocytosis Treatment.
+PDQ® Pediatric Treatment Editorial Board.
+PDQ Langerhans Cell Histiocytosis Treatment.
 Bethesda, MD: National Cancer Institute.
 Updated <MM/DD/YYYY>.
-Available at: http://www.cancer.gov/types/langerhans/hp/langerhans-treatment-pdq.
+Available at: https://www.cancer.gov/types/langerhans/hp/langerhans-treatment-pdq.
 Accessed <MM/DD/YYYY>.
+[PMID: 26389240]

 Images in this summary are used with permission of the author(s), artist, and/or publisher for use within the PDQ summaries only.
 Permission to use images outside the context of PDQ information must be obtained from the owner(s) and cannot be granted by the National Cancer Institute.
 Information about using the illustrations in this summary, along with many other cancer-related images, is available in Visuals Online, a collection of over 2,000 scientific images.

 Based on the strength of the available evidence, treatment options may be described as either "standard" or "under clinical evaluation."
 These classifications should not be used as a basis for insurance reimbursement determinations.
 More information on insurance coverage is available on Cancer.gov on the Managing Cancer Care page.

-More information about contacting us or receiving help with the Cancer.gov Web site can be found on our Contact Us for Help page.
-Questions can also be submitted to Cancer.gov through the Web site's Contact Form.
+More information about contacting us or receiving help with the Cancer.gov website can be found on our Contact Us for Help page.
+Questions can also be submitted to Cancer.gov through the website's Email Us.

-Last Revised: 2015-05-20
+Last Revised: 2021-07-15

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.